Our position on NHS dentistry

 Access to NHS dental care continues to be one of the main issues we hear about from the public and in extreme cases, some people take matters into their own hands and do their own dental work.

-The Government set out a new dental care recovery plan in February 2024, which has the potential to improve access to NHS dental appointments in the short-term.
+The new Labour Government has proposed a Dentistry Rescue Plan, which has the potential to improve access to NHS dental appointments in the short-term.
 But in the long-term, we believe more fundamental reforms are needed.

 Our recommendations